yairm210/Unciv/docs/Modders/uniques.md

 ## FounderBelief uniques
 !!! note ""

-    Uniques that apply to the founder of this religion
+    Uniques for Founder and Enhancer type Beliefs, that will apply to the founder of this religion

 ??? example  "[stats] for each global city following this religion"
 	Example: "[+1 Gold, +2 Production] for each global city following this religion"